-To eliminate the possibility of being required to take additional core curriculum courses at the receiving institution, students are strongly encouraged to complete the entire Core Curriculum before transferring.
+To eliminate the possibility of being required to take additional core curriculum courses at the receiving institution, students are strongly encouraged to complete the entire Core Curriculum at LSCPA before transferring.

-Transfer Programs
+Transfer Courses and Programs

 Lamar State College Port Arthur offers general academic courses leading to Associate of Arts and Associate Arts in Teaching degrees.
-The courses in these degrees are designed to transfer to four-year institutions and include accounting, art, biology, business, computer science, chemistry, criminal justice, drama, economics, education, English, geography, geology, government, health, history, mathematics, music, physical education, physics, psychology, speech, and sociology.
+The courses in these degrees are designed to transfer to four-year institutions.

 The College uses the Common Course Numbering System, which has been developed to help receiving institutions easily identify courses eligible for transfer and has overall improved the transfer of courses.

+4 EC-12: Early Childhood thru 12th grade